rotundasoftware/backbone.viewOptions/README.md

 #### `Backbone.ViewOptions.add( view )`

-Generally used in a view's `constructor` or `initialize` method, this function adds the view options functionality to a view.
+Generally used in a view's `constructor` or `initialize` method, this function adds the view options functionality to a view:

 ```javascript
 initialize : function( options ) {